BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UsingDREAM3D/UserInterface.md

 	- _Created Arrays_ are data structure objects that the **Filter** will create during its execution
 + **Current Structure** Displays the state of the data structure as it would look after the selected **Filter** has executed

+_Drag and Drop_:

+With the new _Data Container_, _Attribute Matrix_, and _Data Array_ selection, the previous selection buttons have been replaced with a new drag and drop interface with the **Data Structure**.
+Mousing over one of these widgets will filter the **Data Structure** to mark which paths are compatible with the **Filter Parameter's** requirements.
+Clicking on this button will hold the filtering until mousing over another selection widget or completing a drag.
+Drags can be performed from the selection widget to a corresponding path in the **Data Structure**, from the **Data Structure** to a selection widget, or between two compatible selection widgets.

+Dragging either from a selection widget to the **Data Structure** or from the **Data Structure** to a selection widget will assign the value in the **Data Structure** to the selection widget.
+Dragging from one selection widget to another will copy the value from the first widget into the second.

+Whenever a drag is performed from a selection widget, a custom icon is created with the parameter's name.
+When dragging from the Data Structure, a custom icon is created with the item's path.
+In both of these cases, the icon will be colored according to the type of path (_Data Container_, _Attribute Matrix_, _Data Array_).

+To help label what type of data is required by a selection widget, each widget is decorated with a colored tab on the right side.
+This tab corresponds to the color used for filtering the same type of data in the **Data Structure**.

 #### Viewing A Filter's Help Page ####
 To view the help page for the selected **Filter**, press the _?_ icon.